KILTprotocol/portablegabi/README.md

 This TypeScript module of Portable Gabi enables the use of [Idemix](http://www.research.ibm.com/labs/zurich/idemix/) attribute based anonymous credentials via NPM.
 It is based on the [Gabi Go](https://github.com/privacybydesign/gabi) implementation by the [Privacy By Design Foundation](https://privacybydesign.foundation/) but does not use the same API.

-A user (in the following referred to as "claimer") claiming something (e.g. citizenship in a specific country, ownership of a valid driver's license) can request an attestation from a trusted entity ("attester") and present these claims to multiple verifiers without revealing sensitive information uniquely tied to the claimer.
-The claimer can chose which attributes of the claim to disclose to a verifier.
+A user (in the following referred to as _claimer_) claiming something in JSON format (e.g. citizenship in a specific country, ownership of a valid driver's license) can request an attestation from a trusted entity (_attester_) and present these claims to multiple _verifiers_ without revealing their identity or sensitive information (**multi-show unlinkability**).

-Note that due to the usage of a Go WASM via callbacks, all functions are asynchronous.
-It can happen that NodeJS does not exit automatically since we keep the WASM instance open.
-We recommend calling `goWasmClose()` from [wasm_exec_wrapper](src/wasm/wasm_exec_wrapper.ts) at the end of your process.
+The claimer can chose which attributes of the claim to disclose to a verifier (**selective disclosure**).

+## Tutorial

+We recommend visiting our [Portablegabi tutorial](https://kiltprotocol.github.io/portablegabi-tutorial/) to better und

+## Revocation and Substraze

-This module can be used with and without a substrate based blockchain.
-However, it was designed to be used with a chain acting as a decentralised storage of each attester's accumulator versions.
+This module can be used with and without a [Substrate](https://www.parity.io/substrate/)-based blockchain.
+However, it was designed to be used with a chain acting as a decentralised storage of each attester's accumulator versions to enable revocation.
 All processes tied to chain activity can be found in files with `chain` suffix.
-In order to use them, you are required to have an active [substrate](https://www.parity.io/substrate/) blockchain implementing the [`portablegabi-pallet`](https://github.com/KILTprotocol/portablegabi-pallet).
-You could clone and set up this [`portablegabi-node`](https://github.com/KILTprotocol/portablegabi-node) basic substrate template implementing the portablegabi-pallet.
+In order to use them, you are required to have an active Substrate blockchain implementing our [`portablegabi-pallet`](https://github.com/KILTprotocol/portablegabi-pallet).

-## Tutorial

-We recommend visiting our [Portablegabi tutorial](https://kiltprotocol.github.io/portablegabi-tutorial/) to explore the library with the best possible experience.
+We also provide a blockchain template which includes our pallet and can be used to store accumulators.
+In order to use that, just clone and set up the [`portablegabi-node`](https://github.com/KILTprotocol/portablegabi-node) or use the template to create your own project.
+Please see our tutorial for more information.

 ## Installing

-To build the package, you need to have [GO](https://golang.org/) and [dep](https://github.com/golang/dep) installed.
+To build the package, you need to have [Go 1.14+](https://golang.org/) and [dep](https://github.com/golang/dep) installed.
+We also recommend installing [yarn](https://yarnpkg.com/getting-started), so you can easily build the WASM.

 ```bash
 npm i @kiltprotocol/portablegabi